Welcome to the KIT Faculty of Mechanical Engineering!

 Here you will find explanations of the Campus Management System.

-Please note that you can only use both portals once you are registered at KIT and have your student account.
+Please be aware that you can only use both portals once you are registered at KIT and have your student account.

 As an exchange student you have the possibility to participate in a three-week intensive German language course for beginners and advanced students (level A2 - B2).
 We strongly recommend that you take part in this course as it will refresh your language skills and facilitate your start in your studies.